 a.
-The conversion program must normalize OCLC numbers with eight or fewer digits to contain the "(OCoLC)ocm" prefix , and nine-digit OCLC numbers to contain the "(OCoLC)ocn" prefix.
-(We do not anticipate 10-digit OCLC numbers before July 2013.)
+The conversion program must normalize OCLC numbers with eight or fewer digits to contain the "(OCoLC)ocm" prefix , nine-digit OCLC numbers to contain the "(OCoLC)ocn" prefix, and ten-digit OCLC numbers to contain the "(OCoLC)on" prefix, b.

-b.
 The OCLC number normalization routine must add leading zeroes to OCLC numbers that are less than 8 digits long.